Alexander Hotovitzky: Russia and martyrdom

 In this trial the state prosecution portrayed Hotovitzky as a central figure in the activities surrounding the preparation of the resolution.
 Under questioning, Hotovitzky did not admit to wrongdoing and tried to protect the other defendants.
 In his final words as a defendant, Hotovitzky defended the meeting as an ordinary meeting without any counter-revolutionary intent.
 On December 13, 1922, the verdicts were announced.
 The penalties were milder than earlier verdicts.
 Hotovitzky and two others were given ten-year sentences in prison, loss of their personal property, and loss of civil rights for five years.
 The others were given lesser sentences, but appeals for pardons were turned down by the Supreme Central Executive Committee on February 16, 1923.

 In October 1923, Hotovitzky and others were granted amnesty.
 Hotovitzky was not assigned to a parish but served by invitation in Moscow churches.
 On September 4, 1924, the State Political Directorate recommended administrative exile of thirteen clergy and church leaders, including Hotovitzky.
 After further interrogation, Hotovitzky was exiled to the northern Turukhan region of Siberia for three years.
 After his return from exile, he was elevated to the rank of protopresbyter and was assigned as an assistant to the Deputy Locum-Tenens of the Patriarchal Throne, Metropolitan Sergius.
 In the 1930s, he went on to serve as rector of the Church of the Deposition of the Robe.

 In the summer of 1937, Hotovitzky was again arrested.
 He was sentenced to death and shot on August 19, 1937.
 Hotovitzky is buried in Donskoye Cemetery in Moscow.

 Legacy

 The crypt chapel of the Uspenski Cathedral in Helsinki is today named after him.

+The City of Jersey City, New Jersey designated a one-block portion of Grand Street in front of the Sts.
+Peter and Paul Orthodox Cathedral as Saint Alexander Hotovitzky Way.